Alan Hoffman, Melissa Fundora Murphy, and Lauren O’Donnell Receive 2018 Professional Excellence Awards

 ALAN J. HOFFMAN

-Hoffman joined Blank Rome in 1992 and rose from litigation department head (‘96-‘08), to firm co-chairman (‘08-‘13), to managing partner (‘11), to chairman and managing partner (‘14-present; the first in the firm’s history to be elected to both roles).
+Hoffman joined Blank Rome in 1992 and rose from litigation department head (‘96-‘08), to firm co-chairman (‘08-‘13), to managing partner (‘11), to chairman and managing partner (‘14-present).
 When he became co-chair in 2008, the legal industry was reeling from the recession.
 However, Alan grew the firm’s client base and made strategic decisions to remain on solid financial footing, setting the stage for 10 years of steady progress.

 The legal profession is constantly evolving and that evolution only seems to have accelerated in recent years.
 What’s the biggest change you’ve seen in the profession during your career?